-- Advise on regional and national policy informed by the issues affecting Northern Ireland consumers. - Work with regulators to hold industry accountable to more transparent and affordable access. - Ensure policy and regulation prioritise consumer affordability, confidence and welfare. - Provide comprehensive evidence and insights to shape consumer policy.
+- Advise on regional and national policy informed by the issues affecting consumers here. - Work with regulators to hold industry accountable to more transparent and affordable access. - Ensure policy and regulation prioritise consumer affordability, confidence and welfare. - Provide comprehensive evidence and insights to shape consumer policy.